mounseflit/transcriber/README.md

-# YouTube Video Transcriber
+# Video Transcriber by AiCrafters

 A Streamlit app that transcribes YouTube videos using Whisper, with optional formatting using a large language model, audio download, and video download.

 ## How it works

-- Downloads audio from YouTube videos using `yt-dlp`.
+- Downloads audio from YouTube videos.
 - Splits audio into speech segments using Silero VAD.
 - Transcribes segments in batches using OpenAI's Whisper model.
 - Formats the transcription using a large language model (if selected).